jaxs-ribs/command_center/tg_yt_curation/src/lm_instructions.md

      - If there's no comment, set to `None`
 7. You are an expert in understanding youtube URLs also and this knowledge will make this task easy.

 8. Answer only with the struct that you generate.
+Return your response as a valid JSON string that can be directly parsed into a TGYoutubeCurationMessage struct.

 Example 1:
 Input: